-Car leasing usually costs between £100 & £1,000 per month.
+Car leasing usually costs between £100 & £1,000 per month - this is the average most people will spend per month on a car lease, but it depends on the car you choose.
 Your rental payments are calculated based on the type of vehicle you choose, the lease length, your annual mileage, changes to the specs & whether you have a personal or business contract.

 However, it's not just the monthly payments you need to include in your budget.
 Learn more about the costs of car leasing below, plus other expenses you need to factor in, in our comprehensive guide.

 How Are My Monthly Instalments Calculated?

 Here are the main 4 things which will determine the price of your monthly lease deal: